TGAC/SingleCellSchemas/README.md

 - `utils`: contains Python helper scripts to convert base Excel files into formats such as HTML, XML and Excel.

-The `update_base_schema.py` script is responsible for updating the Excel base schema files located in the `schemas/xlsx` directory and generating corresponding JSON files based on these Excel files.
+The `update_and_convert_schema.py` script is responsible for updating the Excel base schema files located in the `schemas/xlsx` directory and generating corresponding JSON files based on these Excel files.
 The script is located in the `utils` directory.

-The main script, `convert.py`, is used to convert the Excel schema into Excel, XML, html and JSON files according to the namespace.
+The main script, `convert.py`, is used to convert the Excel schema into Excel, XML, html and JSON files according to the namespace prefix.
 It is found in the project root directory.

-**Important Note**:
+> **Important note**:
 Please do not directly modify the base JSON files in the `schemas/json directory`.
 To make changes, update the `data` worksheet in one of the base Excel files located in the `schemas/xlsx` directory.

-After making changes to the Excel files, run the `update_base_schema.py` script in the `utils` directory to regenerate and update the JSON schema files.
-To run the update script, execute in the terminal - `python3 utils/update_base_schema.py`.
+After making changes to the Excel files, run the `update_and_convert_schema.py` script in the `utils` directory to regenerate and update the JSON schema files.
+To run the update script, execute in the terminal - `python3 utils/update_and_convert_schema.py`.

 **Abbreviations**: